What Small Businesses Need to Know

-Starting in 2014, health plan premiums for Affordable Care Act plans will be based on your employees’ age.
+Health plan premiums for Affordable Care Act (ACA) plans are based on your employees’ age.
 Health plans for older employees may cost more than plans for younger employees.

 Also, the federal government pays for health care reform changes with new fees and taxes imposed on health insurers nationwide, including HMSA.
-This will add costs to health plan premiums.
+This adds costs to health plan premiums.